This is what the iPhone 8 could look like

 Just recently, however, Apple accidentally released an unredacted build of HomePod's version of iOS, and it contained some enlightening new details about the iPhone 8.
 First, we got a codename: D22 for the iPhone 8, with D20 and D21 being the codenames for the successors to the iPhone 7

-.
+and 7 Plus.
 But also we got to see a very interesting tid-bit about the iPhone 8 screen and its likely resolution: the new OS would support an iPhone with a hardware resolution of 1125 x 2436 pixels.
 Earlier, Ming Chi-Kuo claimed the iPhone 8 resolution would be 1242 x 2208 pixels.
 So which one is true?

 Daring Fireball's John Gruber chimes in with an analysis of all the information available out there and here is the summary of what the iPhone 8 display will look like according to all the latest evidence: